skywalker-dell/CV/index.md

 Algorithm Department Member<br>

-- Developed a robust monocular camera ranging algorithm
+- Developed a robust **monocular camera ranging algorithm**
 - Implemented robot communication protocol between Jetson products and STM32

 Algorithm Department Leader<br>

-- Designed a detection algorithm for a specific target and deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
+- Designed a detection algorithm for a specific target using **binarization and CNN classifier** and deployed it on Jetson TX2 (150+ fps for a 640*480 image, 98% callback and almot 100% precision)
-- Applied the extended Kalman filter to state estimation and motion prediction
+- Applied the **extended kalman filter** to state estimation and maneuvering target tracking
+- Used **fourier transform** to fit motion with a specific law

 Deputy Captain<br>

-- Designed code framework for our team to enable Agile Development
+- Designed code framework for our team to enable **Agile Development**
-- Implemented a two-ring cascade PID Controller for a gimbal
+- Implemented a **two-ring cascade PID Controller** for a gimbal
 - Managed the team development progress and division of labors
 <!-- - Opened training courses for college freshmen -->